stdnmr/coffee-recipes/README.md

 A collection of coffee recipes as markdown files.
 This is mainly meant as a resource for myself.

 The recipes are adopted or combined from recipes found online.
-If it is mere transcirption, the recipe link is givn.
+If it is mere transcirption, the recipe link is given.

 ## Recipes